stephenamsel/rails-bulk-writer/README.md

 # Pre-Alpha

 This is still under construction.
-It does not yet initialize nor identify the necessary SQLite DBs.
+IT does not yet have proper testing.

 It will be published if and when the author has been able to test it and has time to manage a collaboration.